RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 Some Homebrew packages are installed as "keg-only" -- i.e. their executables are not linked to `$(brew --prefix)/bin`.
 This is typically done because then they would override stock MacOS software (the specific reason is mentioned in `brew info` output), causing breakages.
 The same happens if you manually add them to `PATH` as specified in their `brew info` output.

-In particular, these Homebrew packages are known to break Pyenv builds if added to `PATH` (with known error messages they cause in the build log):
+In particular, these Homebrew packages are known to break Pyenv builds if added to `PATH` (with some known error messages they cause in the build log):

 * `binutils`
   * `configure: error: Unexpected output of 'arch' on OSX`
 * `llvm`
   * `warning: pointer is missing a nullability type specifier`
+  * `llvm-ar: error: libpython3.10.a: Invalid record`
 * `coreutils` only causes breakage if non-prefixed executables are added to `PATH`.

+## On Apple Silicon, when building for ARM64, a dependency is present x64 Homebrew but not arm64 Homebrew

+Known errors:
+* `dyld[88714]: symbol not found in flat namespace '_libintl_bindtextdomain'`
+  * Install `gettext` into arm64 Homebrew
+* `unsupported hash type blake2s`, `ld: warning: ignoring file /usr/local/Cellar/libb2/0.98.1/lib/libb2.dylib`
+  * Install `libb2` into the arm64 Homebrew or uninstall it from the x64 Homebrew

+Since x64's Homebrew is in `/usr/local`, it's always in the compiler's search path.
+We however prepend `/opt/homebrew` to the compiler's search path when compiling for arm64 (actually, when `brew` on `PATH` is pointing there).

+So if a library is installed and linked in the x64 Homebrew but not in Arm64 Homebrew, the compiler still finds it, even if it's compiling for arm64.
+However, linking with it fails as it's for the wrong architecture.